Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Related Work

 \subsection{Multimodal Interaction with Data Visualizations}

 The visualization community has long recognized the limitations of traditional mouse and keyboard interaction for complex data exploration tasks.
 Elmqvist et al.~\cite{DBLP:journals/ivs/ElmqvistMJCRJ11} articulated the concept of \textit{fluid interaction} for information visualization, arguing that effective visualization systems should support seamless transitions between different interaction modes and reduce cognitive barriers between user intent and system response.
 This foundational work established fluidity as a key principle and identified the utility of multiple modalities for designing more natural visualization interfaces.
+Multimodality also has the benefit of supporting accessible visualization for non-visual audiences~\cite{DBLP:journals/tvcg/ChunduryPRTLE22}.

 Lee et al.~\cite{lee12beyond} provided a comprehensive call to action, encouraging the visualization community to expand beyond mouse and keyboard to support more natural interactions.
 Their survey of alternative interaction modalities highlighted the potential for touch, speech, gesture, and other modalities to make visualization more accessible and expressive.
 This work catalyzed subsequent research into multimodal visualization interfaces.